gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Set-AipServiceTemplateProperty.md

 This command sets a template status to Published.

-### Example 2: Specify users and rights for a custom template
+### Example 2: Specify users and rights for a protection template
 ```
 PS C:\> $r1 = New-AipServiceRightsDefinition -EmailAddress marketing@contoso.com -Rights "VIEW","EXPORT"
 PS C:\> $r2 = New-AipServiceRightsDefinition -EmailAddress engineering@contoso.com -Rights "VIEW"
 PS C:\>Set-AipServiceTemplateProperty -TemplateID 28168524-29c3-44f1-9e11-ea6c60bb6522 -RightsDefinitions ($r1, $r2)
 ```

-This example updates the existing custom template **New Launch - Confidential Content** for new users and rights.
+This example updates the existing protection template **New Launch - Confidential Content** for new users and rights.
 Whereas the existing template granted View and Export rights to the marketing department (which should not change), the engineering department must now also have View rights.

 Because specifying the RightsDefinitions parameter overwrites the existing settings, the first rights definition object keeps the existing settings for marketing, and another rights definition object creates the new engineering department rights.

-### Example 3: Add new users and rights to a custom template
+### Example 3: Add new users and rights to a protection template
 ```
 PS C:\> $templateid = "7b1db17a-cb1a-41cf-bad7-b452f9d384c1"
 PS C:\> [array]$r = New-AipServiceRightsDefinition -EmailAddress pattiful@contoso.com -Rights "DOCEDIT", "EXTRACT"